tstillwell/appengine_multiblog/README.md

 #### Free Tier

-App Engine has a a free quota tier that allows applications to use a certain amount of resources each day at no cost.
+App Engine has a free quota tier that allows applications to use a certain amount of resources each day at no cost.

 If these quotas are exceeded and you do not have billing